We are delighted to announce the results of our 5th annual competition for young composers.

 Commended - Donald Cummins

-We introduced the idea of a free composing workshop for the first time last year and it was such a success that we are making it an anual event.
-The compositions will be played by professional musicans allowing entrants to hear how their compositions sound in practice.
-Composing techniques will be discussed by the competition judge.
+We introduced the idea of a free composing workshop for the first time last year and it was such a success that we are making it an annual event.
+This year's workshop took place on Friday 19 March at Anglia Ruskin University in East Road, Cambridge (see pictures below).
+The entries to the competition were played by professional musicans allowing entrants to hear how their compositions sound in practice.
+Composing techniques were discussed by the competition judge Jeremy Thurlow.

 Competition judge: Dr Jeremy Thurlow, composer and pianist, and Lecturer in Music at Robinson College, Cambridge.